-Customers find the 2022 Chrome Soft to be a marked improvement over previous iterations, delivering even better greenside control, better feel, and better distance.
+Golfers find the latest generation Chrome Soft to be a marked improvement over previous iterations, delivering even better greenside control, better feel, and better distance.

 The Titleist Pro V1, along with the Pro V1x, has been regarded as “the #1 ball in golf” for decades.
-It has used by many of the world’s best players including Webb Simpson, So Yeon Ryu, Paul Casey, Jessica Korda, Louis Oosthuizen, and Tony Finau.
+It has used by many of the world’s best players including Scottie Scheffler, Max Homa, Jessica Korda, Louis Oosthuizen, and Tony Finau.

-This premium ball has a phenomenal average rating of 4.9/5 on Amazon with 6000+ customer reviews.
+This premium ball has received phenomenal ratings.
 Its rather high compression rating of around 90 is suitable for driver swing speeds of 90 mph and above.

 The Pro V1 delivers proven performance that includes big distance, low long-game spin, a penetrating trajectory, and unmatched greenside spin control.
 It has a three-piece construction that consists of:

-- a resilient, high-flex ionomer casing layer that increases ball speeds and lowers long game spin
+- a resilient, high-flex casing layer that increases ball speeds and lowers long game spin

-- a cast urethane elastomer cover (the softest cover ever for 2021) that enables maximum short game control and spin around the greens
+- a cast thermoset urethane cover that enables maximum short game control and spin around the greens

-In addition, the latest version of the Pro V1 features a spherically tiled 388 tetrahedral dimple design, which is the first new design since 2011.
+The latest version of the Pro V1 has a spherically tiled 388 tetrahedral dimple design.
 This dimple pattern is meant to promote increased distance and a consistent, penetrating ball flight.

-This ball is available in white, yellow, and with an enhanced alignment aid.
+This ball is available in white, yellow, and with custom personalization.

 Srixon has been well-known as a maker of quality golf balls for decades.
-Their Z-Star model enjoys great popularity and very high ratings from golfers, with average scores of 4.7/5 on Amazon and 4.9/5 (94% recommended) on the Srixon website.
-It also made the 2021 Golf Digest Hot List.
+Their Z-STAR model enjoys great popularity and very high ratings from golfers, and it also made the 2021 Golf Digest Hot List.

 The compression rating of this ball is 90, which is on the high side, and a swing speed of at least 90 mph is recommended to use it.

-The Z-Star ball has a three-piece construction consisting of:
+The 2023 Z-STAR 8 ball has a three-piece construction consisting of:

-- a FastLayer Core that is firm around the edges and soft in the center, optimizing performance for every club
+- a reformulated FastLayer DG Core that is firm around the edges and soft in the center, optimizing performance for every club

 In addition, a 338 Speed Dimple pattern promotes a penetrating launch and increases lift for maximum carry distance.